BerkeleyLab/upcxx/docs/upc-hybrid.md

 # UPC++ Interoperability with Berkeley UPC #

+## WARNING: Integration with Berkeley UPC is now deprecated and may be removed in a future release

 UPC++ now has experimental support for interoperability with the [Berkeley UPC Runtime](https://upc.lbl.gov) (a.k.a "UPCR"), using any of the four UPC translators targeting that runtime.